CSCC012023/final-project-s23-passion-pals/doc/sprint3/iteration-03.plan.md

 #### Events

-Describe meetings (and other events) you are planning to have:

-Standup Meetings
+* Standup Meetings

 We will try to have an online standup meeting every 2-3 days of the sprint just to have a brief check-in with team members, discuss any blockers or challenges, and ensure everyone is on track for their goals.

-Mid-sprint meeting
+* Mid-sprint meeting

 We will hold an online meeting halfway through the sprint to evaluate where everyone is at and possibly make changes.

+* Code Reviews

+If we need in smaller groups we may get on a call online together to work on shared issues

 #### Artifacts